hklinke/ClevelandArt_fun_facts/README.md

 ## R Code
-With the CSV file imported, this code creates a subset with non-empty fields of "fun_fact", downloads the images, creates flashcards with the image, fun fact, title and date on a background with the images's average color and creates a TSV file for upload.
+With the CSV file imported, this code creates a subset with non-empty fields of "fun_fact", downloads the images, creates flashcards with the image, fun fact, title and date on a background with the images's average color and subsequently a TSV file for upload to autochirp.

 ## Tweet Bot
 For scheduled tweets, autochirp from the University of Cologne is used: